opencog/atomspace/opencog/atoms/README.md

    These are all quite complicated, and cache various pre-compiled parts of the pattern.

- * `container` -- Similar to the pattern queries, but these look "upwards" instead of "downwards".
+ * `join` -- Similar to the pattern queries, but these look "upwards" instead of "downwards".
 Thus, `JoinLink` is here (contrasted to `MeetLink` above)